reductstore/reduct-cpp/docs/quick-start.md

 cmake --build .
 ```

-Let's run the code, but before you need to run the storage.
-For this, we have to run it as a Docker container:
+Before you can run the example, you will need to start the storage as a Docker container:

 ```
 docker run -p 8383:8383  reductstorage/engine:latest
 ```

-Now you can launch the example:
+You can then run the example with the following command:

 ```
 ./usage-example
 ```

+## Next Steps

+You can find more detailed documentation and examples in [the Reference API section](docs/api_reference/).
+You can also
+refer to the [Reduct Storage HTTP API](https://docs.reduct-storage.dev/http-api) documentation for a complete reference
+of the available API calls.